nhab/NUnit-Test-VS-Template-.Net-Framework/README.md

-# NUnit VS template .Net Framework
+# NUnit VS Template .Net Framework
-Two projects in the soultion,must be comipled seperately.
+There are 2 projects in the soultion, which must be compiled seperately.

 The NUnit Test project outputs a .zip file on build, This .zip file is added to the second project,which Creates .VSIX Installer file.